 A few months ago, I posted a picture on Instagram and mentioned that, despite how often we fly, I really don’t like flying at all – in fact, if I could walk to most of my travel destinations, then I would!
 I was amazed that almost everyone replied and said that they didn’t like flying either!
 From the stress of getting through the airport and to the plane on time, to the weird sensations on take off and landing, to the “I know this is normal but it doesn’t feel normal and are we about to fall out of the sky?!” joys of turbulence, I was surprised that so many people have a fear of flying in one form or another.
 I went from loving flying to being a bit nervous in my teenage years, which exploded into a full blown fear in my early 20’s (when ironically, I was flying more than I ever had before!)
 Before I had kids, my solution was usually a few glasses of wine, a Xanax, and a window seat so that I could make sure that the wings hadn’t fallen off (because obviously, I would be the first to notice that!)
-But once I started flying with my kids, I realized that being under the influence of anything was not an option anymore; should there be an emergency, I would need to be 100% focused on getting my kids out safely, and honestly, even without the emergency I would still need to be taking care of them.
+But once I started flying with my kids (especially when traveling alone with the kids), I realized that being under the influence of anything was not an option anymore; should there be an emergency, I would need to be 100% focused on getting my kids out safely, and honestly, even without the emergency I would still need to be taking care of them.

 Over the years, I’ve tried countless methods to deal with my fear of flying while still remaining calm and focused for the kids.
 Some things have absolutely not worked (hypnosis turned out to be just a very expensive nap) but some things have actually been pretty great.
 I thought I’d share 5 things that I do each time I fly with my kids to try to keep myself from freaking out too much, and make the flight as easy as possible for all of us.